heptarch/heptarch.github.io/drafts/demon.md

 Like Davie Thomson in that cramped room in Cromwell Tower, her disquisition can barely contain it.

-And so the duke---disappointed in politics, business, himself and the whole backward scheme of his life---formulates the terms of an offer he will later describe as "inspired lunacy".
+And so the Duke of Buckingham and Chandos---disappointed in politics, business, himself and the whole backward scheme of his life---formulates the terms of an offer he will later describe as "inspired lunacy" and his "greatest success".
 Susan accepts.

 <p align="center">
   ⁂